Got questions? We've got answers!

 If you have any more questions or concerns, or would like a product with the broken seal replaced, please contact us.

-First, use your shipment tracking number from your email to determine whether the package was delivered within 48 hours of shipment.
-If not, we have shipping insurance for this sort of thing and will refund or reship your order.
-Please contact us.
+If you're still worried, use your shipment tracking number from your email to determine whether the package was delivered within 48 hours (or 72 hours for Zone 3) of shipment.
+If not, please contact us.